Splintery/RaySnake/README.md

 TODO: to allow animated sprites to signal when an animation is done playing, the method update should take in a function pointer to call when the animation is done. the function passed in parameters would flip a Boolean that will cause updates in the model when the game loop calls it.

 planning for week of 15/09/2025:
-* Monday: sh script
+* Monday: sh script done
-* Tuesday: snake overlay prep work
+* Tuesday:  Logger
-* wednesday: snake overlay implement
+* wednesday:  Logger
-* Thursday: snake overlay test
+* Thursday:  Logger
 * Friday: adapter prep work
 * Saturday: adapter implement
 * Sunday: adapter test

 planning for week of 22/09/2025
-* Monday: Logger
+* Monday: snake overlay prep
-* Tuesday: Logger
+* Tuesday: snake overlay implement
-* Wednesday: Logger
+* Wednesday: snake overlay test
 * Thursday: Player controls structure
 * Friday: Player controls structure
 * Saturday: Player controls structure